Rudyard Kipling: Death of John Kipling

-John's death has been linked to Kipling's 1916 poem "My Boy Jack", notably in the play My Boy Jack and its subsequent television adaptation, along with the documentary Rudyard Kipling: A Remembrance Tale.
-However, the poem was originally published at the head of a story about the Battle of Jutland and appears to refer to a death at sea; the "Jack" referred to may be to the boy VC Jack Cornwell, or perhaps a generic "Jack Tar".
-In the Kipling family, Jack was the name of the family dog, while John Kipling was always John, making the identification of the protagonist of "My Boy Jack" with John Kipling somewhat questionable.
-However, Kipling was indeed emotionally devastated by the death of his son.
+John's death has been linked to Kipling's 1916 poem "My Boy Jack", by the play My Boy Jack and its subsequent television adaptation, along with the documentary Rudyard Kipling: A Remembrance Tale.
+However, the poem was originally published at the head of a story about the Battle of Jutland and appears to refer to a death at sea; the "Jack" referred to may be the boy VC Jack Cornwell, or perhaps a generic "Jack Tar".
+In the Kipling family, Jack was the name of the family dog, while John Kipling was always John, making the identification of the protagonist of "My Boy Jack" with John Kipling questionable.
+However, Kipling was emotionally devastated by the death of his son.
 He is said to have assuaged his grief by reading the novels of Jane Austen aloud to his wife and daughter.
 During the war, he wrote a booklet The Fringes of the Fleet containing essays and poems on various nautical subjects of the war.
 Some of these were set to music by the English composer Edward Elgar.

 Kipling became friends with a French soldier named Maurice Hammoneau, whose life had been saved in the First World War when his copy of Kim, which he had in his left breast pocket, stopped a bullet.
 Hammoneau presented Kipling with the book, with bullet still embedded, and his Croix de Guerre as a token of gratitude.
 They continued to correspond, and when Hammoneau had a son, Kipling insisted on returning the book and medal.

-On 1 August 1918, the poem "The Old Volunteer" appeared under his name in The Times.
+On 1 August 1918 the poem "The Old Volunteer" appeared under his name in The Times.
 The next day, he wrote to the newspaper to disclaim authorship and a correction appeared.
-Although The Times employed a private detective to investigate, the detective appears to have suspected Kipling himself of being the author, and the identity of the hoaxer was never established.
+Although The Times employed a private detective to investigate, the detective appears to have suspected Kipling of being the author, and the identity of the hoaxer was never established.